 Greater Awareness – The First Step to Better Self-Care

-As adults we usually have a choice.
+As adults, we usually have a choice.
 Why do so many forgo self-care?
 It is simply a matter of priorities.
 We can say we are committed to our ideals, but our true priorities are revealed by what we do.
-There is a tradeoff between speed and efficiency, accomplishment and longevity.
+There is a tradeoff between speed and efficiency, accomplishment, and longevity.
 We can accomplish a lot more (in the moment) when we are disconnected from our feelings.
-But, long-term our bodies will deteriorate, and chances our, we will die sooner.
+But, long-term our bodies will deteriorate and chances are, we will die sooner.

 - Sleep: do I feel exhausted or rested and refreshed?